Assistant Vice President for Corporate Research, OneBeacon

 The company first used SAS to help price products in its personal and commercial lines businesses, which have since been sold.
 Todd Lehmann, Assistant Vice President for Corporate Research, says SAS helped him effectively price those lines and keep underwriting costs in line.

-"We've been able to utilize SAS to improve pricing guidance and operational expenses and quantify the benefits," he says.
+"We've been able to use SAS to improve pricing guidance and operational expenses and quantify the benefits," he says.

 For example, the company used to order inspections for every home it insured.
 The inspections cost $35 to $100 each, depending on the scale and depth of the inspection.
 By analyzing information agents collected at the point of sale – such as the house’s age, claims data and occupant characteristics – Lehmann was able to target properties most likely to need repairs, thus reducing the number of home inspections.